grelade/critical-eigen/README.md

 Repository accompanying the article ["Do strokes affect the brain’s critical state?
 A theoretical perspective."](http://link_to_paper).
+Contents:
-Contains simulation code for Ising and HTC dynamics defined on arbitrary networks and code for performing cluster analysis.
+- code with simulation of Ising and HTC dynamics defined on arbitrary networks,
+- various network generators, and
+- code for performing cluster analysis

 ## Requirements
 * numpy